LupienLab/3d-reorganization-prostate-cancer/Results/2019-05-01_cre-distributions/README.md

 # Summary

-Using the hg19 H3K27ac peaks for the set of samples that were previously published, we'll need to achieve a 5kbp resolution to distinguish peaks and often have them in separate bins.
+Using the H3K27ac peaks (re-aligned to hg38) for these primary samples, we'd like to know what resolution is required to distinguish peaks and often have them in separate bins, on average.

 ## Results